cicirello/user-statistician/README.md

 ## The Stats

-The statistics displayed in the image is organized into categories.
+The statistics displayed in the image are organized into categories.
 The stats card can be customized to hide either individual statistics, or entire categories if desired.
 Details of each category follows.
 Note that the "Key" is what you need if you are using the `hide-keys` input to either hide individual statistics or